Download document () of 20

 As such, we need to explore how advanced technologies such as grid-interactive UPS systems, intelligent microgrids, and smart energy management platforms are making this transformation possible.
 With the right infrastructure, data centers can not only reduce their impact on the grid - they can help stabilize it, lower energy costs, and accelerate decarbonization too.

-We set out to develop a roadmap to a more sustainable, intelligent, and integrated energy future - one where data centers are not just connected to the grid, but committed to improving it.
+We’ve developed a roadmap toward a more sustainable, intelligent, and integrated energy future - one where data centers are not just connected to the grid, but actively committed to improving it.

 A concise, high-level guide to the forces reshaping energy strategy in digital infrastructure.